Francesco149/todokete/README.md

 eventually i want this to be a module you can use to automatically manage and create your sifas accounts

+# important usage notes
+do not run multiple instances of this client if you don't know what you're doing, they will end up fighting eachother and potentially breaking accounts. use the daemon mode, which runs everything in one process. the individual applets are for dev testing

 # build and run (linux)
 temporarily, you need nodejs to run an additional local service that generates push notification tokens. this will run on port 6969